frankthelen/rools/README.md

 The engine does forward-chaining and works in the usual match-resolve-act cycle.

 Rule evaluation is non-blocking, i.e., each evaluation step is one block (using ES6 generators).
-Not sure actually if this is sufficient if the number of rules is getting very high.

 ### Conflict resolution

-If there is more than one rule ready to fire (conflict set), the following conflict resolution strategies are applied (in this order):
+If there is more than one rule ready to fire, i.e., the conflict set is greater 1, the following conflict resolution strategies are applied (in this order):
  * Refraction -- Each rule will fire only once, at most, during any one match-resolve-act cycle.
  * Priority -- Rules with higher priority will fire first.
 Set the rule's property `priority` to an integer value.
 Default priority is `0`.
 Negative values are supported.
  * Order of rules -- The rules that were registered first will fire first.